Nearby Special Lagrangians: Fukaya Categories

-Suppose now that $\k$ has characteristic $\ne2$ and choose some relative spin structure on $Q$.
-Then $Q$ defines an object of the exact Fukaya category over $\Z$, which then corresponds to a rank-$1$ representation of $\pi_1Q$.
-Since the set of relative spin structures is a torsor over the set of representations, we can then choose a possibly different relative spin structure which makes this representation trivial. \end{proof}
+Suppose now that $\k$ has characteristic $\ne2$ and choose at first any relative spin structure on $Q$.
+Then $Q$ defines an object of the exact Fukaya category over $\Z$ (it is only here in the present paper that we use Fukaya categories over a ring).
+The object $Q$ defines a representation $\pi_1Q\to\GL_1\Z \cong \Z/2 \Z$ and such representations are classified by elements of $H^1(Q,\Z/2\Z).$ Since the set of relative spin structures is a torsor over the same group $H^1(Q,\Z/2\Z),$ we can then choose a possibly different relative spin structure which makes this representation trivial. \end{proof}